 This is a vital question.
-Every heroin addict starts using the drug one day -- maybe someone they knew was using it and seemed to be having a good time.
+Every heroin addict starts using the drug one day—maybe someone they knew was using it and seemed to be having a good time.
 Maybe they went out looking for a new experience.
-But it is very likely that the need to withdraw from heroin someday was on their minds at that moment.
+At the time they may not have thought about addiction and withdrawal from the drug.

 One heroin user trying to dissuade a person from starting heroin use described his withdrawal this way: “Diarrhea, vomiting, uncontrollable shakes, cold sweats, goose bumps, hot flashes, aches and pains that will not go away, semi-permanent insomnia, anxiety, muscle spasms and suicidal thoughts.”

 Thus heroin withdrawal may seem to some heroin addicts to be a gruesome experience that can’t be faced for the sake of sobriety.

 What are the options?